-World Prematurity day – My story: Lots of babies are born prematurely for all sorts of reasons and it can be a tough and scary ride having your baby early.
+For World Prematurity day, I’m sharing my story.
+Lots of babies are born prematurely for all sorts of reasons.
+It can be a long, tough and scary ride having your baby early.

-Small premature babies are very common in my side of the family so although I kind of expected my babies to be a little early, by a week or two maybe.
+Small premature babies are very common in my side of the family.
+Because of this, I kind of expected my babies to be a little early, by a week or two maybe.
 I definitely wasn’t ready when my oldest daughter Eva was born prematurely at 4 weeks and 1 day early.

 I was in hospital already with an infection alongside a friend I had at the time.
 This friend went into labour so we met outside to take her mind off it.
-Whilest we were outside, I began to have what I thought were braxton hicks as I had awful braxton hicks over the last few months of my pregnancy and it semed no different.
-When I went back to my room I had a very strong ‘braxton hick’ and a midwife came to check on me and hooked me up to the monitor.
+Whilest we were outside, I began to have what I thought were braxton hicks.
+I had awful braxton hicks over the last few months of my pregnancy and it semed no different.
+When I went back to my room I had a very strong ‘braxton hick’ and a midwife came to check me.
+I was left hooked up to the monitor for a while.

-After a while the midwife came back, checked the results and ran off, quickly returning with a Dr who checked me over and told me I was in fact in early labour and I was 3cm dialated.
-As I had an infection I was advised an emergency c-section would be best to prevent passing on the infection to a premature baby who may not be able to fight it off.
+After a while the midwife came back, checked the results and ran off again.
+She quickly returned with a Dr who checked me over and told me I was in fact in early labour.
+I was already 3cm dialated.
+As I had an infection, I was advised an emergency c-section would be best.
+This was to prevent passing on the infection to a premature baby who may not be able to fight it off.

-I was terrified.
-I was only 19 but I knew I had to take the safest and best option to bring my baby into this world.
+I was terrified at the news.
+Whilst I was only 19, I knew I had to take the safest and best option to bring my baby into this world.
 I signed the forms and tried my best to fight the panic.

-I was told I’d be taken down around 6/7pm but my labour was progressing rapidly and by 4pm I was down in theatre having my spinal.
-The Mr had to rush back from town when I told him the c-section was going to happen sooner and as he was still getting himself changed and ready to enter the operating theatre when I had the spinal done I was in tears.
-Having a needle phobia that was the worst part for me at the time and not having the Mr there to hold my hand had me in a state.
+At first, I was told I’d be taken down around 6/7pm that evening.
+Due to my labour progressing rapidl, by 4pm, I was down in theatre having my spinal.
+The Mr had to rush back from town when I told him the c-section was going to happen sooner.
+He was still getting himself changed and ready to enter the operating theatre when I had the spinal done.
+Feeling scared, I was in tears.
+Having a needle phobia, that was the worst part for me at the time.
+Not having the Mr there to hold my hand had me in a state.

-Im not going to lie throughout the procedure I cried at my Mr telling him I was so scared.
-I didn’t feel much though and after what felt like someone pushing down on my rib cage I suddenly heard a small cry that had me sobbing for a whole different reason!
+Im not going to lie, throughout the procedure I cried at my Mr telling him I was so scared.
+I didn’t feel much though and after what felt like someone pushing down on my rib cage, I suddenly heard a small cry.
+That had me sobbing for a whole different reason!
 It’s not always this easy for others but it is still terrifying.

 When you go into early labour your head goes into overdrive thinking about all the ‘What if’s’.
 Hearing that tiny cry brought relief knowing my baby had made it into this world alive.
 Having previously miscarried with my first pregnancy at 18 my biggest fear was that my baby wouldn’t survive.